jamigibbs/blog-site/content/blog/websockets-in-salesforce-with-lightning-web-components/index.md

 `gist:jamigibbs/a0a5a8488ac7e07f203e6870014a7ab0`

-As I build out my chat component, the server will expand to accomodate the different websocket events I'm passing to it.
+As I continue to build out my chat component, I'll make several additions to this initial server file to accomodate the different websocket events I'm passing to it.
 You can see the complete `server.js` file on my [SF Chat Websocket Server](https://github.com/jamigibbs/sf-chat-websocket-server/blob/master/server.js) repo.

 ## Deploying the Server to Heroku

 While there are several different ways to deploy your server to Heroku, probably the simplest is to deploy from a Github repo.

-I've already created a repo that you can use to deploy to Heroku directly just by clicking the "Deploy to Heroku" button:
+For this project, I created a repo that you can also use to deploy to Heroku directly just by clicking the "Deploy to Heroku" button:

 https://github.com/jamigibbs/sf-chat-websocket-server